 Don’t be fooled by loud marketers trying to entice you into the rows of tourist restaurants, even if there are long lines of people waiting to get in.

-The people of Charleston are renowned for their friendliness and approachability, so don’t be afraid to ask for directions and recommendations for the best places to eat.
+The people of Charleston are renowned for their friendliness and approachability, so don’t be afraid to ask for directions and recommendations for the best places to eat in Charleston.

 Theatres That Regularly Present Performances